 By Melanie Lockwood Herman

-This week I’ve been attending a conference of association leaders gathered for a shared purpose: to re-energize.
-Of course there are many ways to define “re-energize.”
+Recently I attended a conference of association leaders gathered for a shared purpose: to re-energize.
+Of course, there are many ways to define “re-energize.”
 For me (and I suspect for others), the opportunity to “re-energize” is the chance to unearth and adapt a new approach for managing the challenges that await me at home base.
 Visit a spa to rejuvenate and relax.
-Jump head first into an educational event to undercover ideas.
+Jump headfirst into an educational event to undercover ideas.

 Who Are You?